 In 2013, Marshall received a George Foster Peabody Award for "Investigating The Fire."
 The special also received the Scripps Howard, Jack R. Howard Award, for local in-depth coverage.

 Also in 2013, Marshall was honored with the Walter Cronkite Award for Excellence in Television Political Journalism.
 The University of Southern California Annenberg School of Communication and Journalism awards the honor every two years.

 Marshall is dad to a "Kosher" hot dog.
-His red, shorthaired dachshund is named Kosher.
+He has a red, shorthaired dachshund named Kosher.
 You'll likely find Marshall running at Wash Park or running to or from Wash Park.
-He's run four marathons, including a personal best 3:03:24 at the 2010 Boston Marathon.
-He prefers half marathons (1:19:46), but figures he'll get talked into another 26.2.
+He's run six marathons (no more please!), including a personal best 2:53:07 at the 2014 Chicago Marathon.
+Three weeks later, he stupidly ran the New York City Marathon in 2:58:56.
+He prefers half marathons (1:16:48), but figures he'll get talked into another 26.2.